What is useRef()?

 In the snippet above:

-• In line 4, I'm declaring the reference.
+useRefin line 1. - In line 4, I'm declaring the reference.

-• This reference is assigned to the ref attribute of the element in line 17.
+- This reference is assigned to the

-• Also, in lines 6 and 7, I'm demonstrating how the DOM element can be accessed in any side effect.
+onButtonClickfunction is an example of how the DOM element can be accessed via the.currentproperty. - Also, in lines 6 and 7, I'm demonstrating how the DOM element can be accessed in any side effect.

 Do you need to keep a mutable value around?
 Use useRef()